mrbhanukab/icas-lecture/README.md

 ## Note ⚠️

 **This project is no longer maintained.** You can still visit the site (https://icas-edu.web.app/) and enjoy the experience.
 However, please note that the project was built for temporary purposes and is not optimized.
-Future events will be conducted through ICAS' YouTube channel (https://www.youtube.com/@isipathana-astro) and Facebook page (https://www.facebook.com/isipathana.astro).
+Future events will be conducted through ICAS' [YouTube channel](https://www.youtube.com/@isipathana-astro) and [Facebook page](https://www.facebook.com/isipathana.astro).

 ## About ICAS Webinar Series